neudesic/engineering-playbook/docs/design/design-reviews/README.md

 ## Impact

 - Solutions can be quickly be operated into customer's production environment
-- Easier for other dev crews to leverage your teams work
+- Easier for other development teams to leverage your teams work
 - Easier for engineers to ramp up on projects
 - Increase team velocity by front-loading changes and decisions when they cost the least
 - Increased team engagement and transparency by soliciting wide reviewer participation

 ## Participation

-### Dev Crew
+### development team

-The dev crew should always participate in all design review sessions
+The development team should always participate in all design review sessions

 - [NEE](../../NEE.md) Engineering
 - Customer Engineering